3DStreet/3dstreet-docs/blog/2023-12-15-mozilla-hubs-and-3dstreet.md

 My favorite reference document for setup was [the CE Quick Start on GCP](https://hubs.mozilla.com/labs/community-edition-case-study-quick-start-on-gcp-w-aws-services/), and there's no sense in copying all the setup steps here, so instead in this post I'll share a condensed set of instructions on just what you need to get started and what I learned deploying these things myself, but check out that link for more background on the Hubs architecture, Kubernetes and configuration options.

 ### Project Structure in Google Cloud Platform
-GCP use of Projects is a very hand way to structure cloud services, I strongly recommend to create a dedicated project for your Hubs CE deployment.
+GCP use of Projects is a very handy way to structure cloud services, I strongly recommend creating a dedicated project for your Hubs CE deployment.
 In our case we already have a project for 3DStreet Cloud production, and another project for 3DStreet Dev Server which is a copy of production for testing against, so adding another for Hubs is simple and fits in this existing structure.
 You can get other features by "leaning in" to this structure such as distinct user rights management and billing settings for each project.

 ### Domain and DNS Setup
 I used an old domain lying around `3dstreet.club` which was registered with GoDaddy, and used [GCP for DNS hosting](https://cloud.google.com/dns) for the project.
 Using GCP to [setup Cloud DNS hosting zones was straightforward](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name), once I [updated the GoDaddy domain to use custom nameservers](https://www.godaddy.com/help/edit-my-domain-nameservers-664) pointing to the new GCP Cloud DNS zone.